outlander1701/SPECTRE/README.md

 * Bennet Outland

 ## Results
 This project is currently a work in progress.
-Results will completed soon.
+Results will be completed soon.